A guide for faculty, staff, and students. What can you do? Can it happen to you? What is it? Can it happen here?

 - Report incidents promptly.

-- If you are involved in a complaint as complaintant, alleged offender, or witness, please respect the privacy and confidentiality of all concerned.
+- If you are involved in a complaint as complainant, alleged offender, or witness, please respect the privacy and confidentiality of all concerned.
 Breaches of confidentiality have a chilling effect on individuals' willingness to come forward with complaints.

-RICE UNIVERSITY is committed to maintaining an environment free of SEXUAL HARASSMENT.
+Rice University is committed to maintaining an environment free of sexual harassment.